 - A data model focused on representing sensor data gathered from smartphones, wearable devices, and health data inferred from the sensor data. - A mobile phone application implemented on Android O.S. to retrieve sensor data.
 The collected data gathered during the physical tests is stored in the mobile device and then transferred to the cloud.
-It becomes persistent by storing it using the Orion Context Broker and Cosmos GE. - Dashboard monitor. - A widget development, called "oHealthCxt-Browser" whose goal is to assist in the setup process of a file-manager to seek; physical-test performance results, parameters of interest, among other relevant information in the context of health applications. - A software component to retrieve historical data from the Cosmos GE (by reading and formatting HDFS documents into NGSI schemas), which can be used over Wirecloud widgets. - A widget component that can render a statistical summary of mobility data.
-Data is retrieved from the Cosmos GE and rendered using Wirecloud.
+It becomes persistent by storing it using the Orion Context Broker. - Dashboard monitor.
+A front-end dashboard to display retrieved data. - Connection to QuantumLeap so data can be persistent.